Security best practices

 API tokens are long, randomly-generated character strings that are difficult to guess.
 They can be reset by administrators and changed independently of account passwords.
 To require API tokens for API authentication, see Setting access policies.

-In addition to restricting how users access Skytap Cloud, you can limit the access that your users have once they are logged in.
+In addition to restricting how users access Skytap, you can limit the access that your users have once they are logged in.
 We recommend that you use the following best practices for managing and monitoring users:

 Grant each user the least amount of privilege necessary for his or her role.